linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation.md

 ## INVESTOR PROTECTION & GOVERNANCE IN EMS (CONT.)
  ![500](de95e0b2f43e1b4fc3dc8a7172b1c65c.png)
-What [[Week 7- Cost of Capital Review, Implied Model, Private Firms|cost of equity]] would you apply to Company if it were located and listed in each of the emerging markets below?
+What [cost of equity](Week%207-%20Cost%20of%20Capital%20Review,%20Implied%20Model,%20Private%20Firms.md) would you apply to Company if it were located and listed in each of the emerging markets below?
  - Survey respondents tend to incorporate higher premiums in their cost of equity estimates than what was implied in their valuation discounts (on previous slide)
     - "Exponential growth bias"